sez11a/liferay-docs-commerce/user/articles/020-catalog-management/03-options.markdown

 2. Click the ![Add](../../images/icon-system-settings-add.png) button and enter the new field type's `Key` in the field that appears.

-3. Click *Save.
+3. Click *Save*.
 Your Field Type is now available for use by Option Templates.

 **Note:** The field types *paragraph*, *grid*, *text*, and *upload* are included in the Forms application but are not currently supported for use with